CakeDC/search/README.txt

 === Behavior and Model configuration ===

- All search fields need to configure in the Model::filterArgs array.
+ All search fields need to be configured in the Model::filterArgs array.

  Each filter record should contain array with several keys:
   * name - the parameter stored in Model::data.
-In sample above the 'search' name used to search in the Article.description field.
+In the example above the 'search' name used to search in the Article.description field.
-  * type - one of supported search types described bellow.
+  * type - one of supported search types described below.
   * field - Real field name used for seach should be used.
   * method - model method name or behavior used to generate expression, subquery or query.